Growyourbrand.net Reference notes on brand consequence May 2026

 Short Answer

-Red Bull and the Category That Became a Media System is a launch case about Red Bull in 1987-present.
+Red Bull Operating Layer Case is a launch case about Red Bull in 1987-present.
 A functional beverage launch became a category-creation case because the brand made energy tangible through sampling, sport, culture, events, media, and moments people could watch.
-Category creation gets stronger when the brand does not only explain the product benefit.
+Category creation gets stronger when the brand does not merely explain the product benefit.
 Red Bull made the benefit visible by building contexts where energy, risk, performance, and attention could be repeatedly experienced.

 Key Takeaways